gatsbyjs/gatsby/docs/blog/2019-07-26-how-i-used-theme-ui-to-build-my-gatsby-themes-library/index.md

 ## Code

 The website lives inside the [www](https://github.com/LekoArts/gatsby-themes/tree/master/www) folder of the monorepo and thus is already setup to be used with TypeScript.
 You can have a look at the source code to see how it's done (as going through the complete code would be a bit boring...).
-A follow-up blogpost will explain how I created the 3D element in the hero section.

 I want to focus on [Theme UI](https://theme-ui.com/) and explain how I used it on this landing page, especially the breakpoints syntax, variants, and Tailwind preset.
 These are truly game changers for me!